open/close all folders

 - The final puzzle in the horror game The House 2 requires knowledge of the year of birth of the family's daughter.
 The real daughter, who the family killed and stuffed into the safe, was born in 1947.

-- An early part of the Nemesis quest in Kingdom of Loathing requires you to first obtain an item from one of three starting zones (depending on your main stat), an insanely spicy burrito tied to your main stat, and your class's level 5 skill.
+- The previous version of the Nemesis quest in Kingdom of Loathing requires you to first obtain an item from one of three starting zones (depending on your main stat), an insanely spicy burrito tied to your main stat, and your class's level 5 skill.
 You then have to obtain eight strips of paper and put them in the right order to discover the password.
 Conveniently, the enemies who drop those slips of paper are in the same room as the door.

 - The brief visual novel Summer, Cicadas, and the Girl has, as its only decision point, a text box where you have to enter the next location for the character to go.
-Unless you're very lucky (or very Genre Savvy), you won't get it right the first time.
+Unless you're very lucky, you won't get it right the first time.
 But each time you get it wrong, a new option appears on the title screen to give you a small hint.

 - Nine Hours, Nine Persons, Nine Doors has several puzzles like this, given its genre.